 - Easier access to files, features, and the operating system.

-Today I will tell you about the 5 best PostgreSQL GUI tools.
+Today I will tell you about the 6 best PostgreSQL GUI tools.
+If you want a quick overview of this article, feel free to check out our infographic at the end of this post.
 Let’s start with the first and most popular one.

 Here are some of the top reasons why PostgreSQL users love pgAdmin: